Our Team

 She continues to be engaged in the latest treatment methods and practices through attending and presenting at educational offerings.
 Dr. Hills has presented at numerous dental study groups, residency programs and dental offices regarding TMJ dysfunction.
 She also has attended multiple courses on temporomandibular dysfunction, including one recently by Dr. Mariano Rocabado, the leading expert in craniofacial therapies.

-Kayla Caron resides in Westfield with her husband and two children.
-She loves to read, explore new restaurants with her husband, and dance at home with her kids.
-She is excited to have joined the M² Physiotherapy Team in 2022 to assist their journey as they grow and provide wellness to others.
+In her free time, Maria enjoys reading, working out, playing chess, and spending time with her family.
+She is excited to have joined the M² Physiotherapy Team in 2024 to assist in their journey as they grow and provide wellness to others.

 Hannah Enochs PT, DPT, OCS is a board-certified clinical specialist in orthopedic physical therapy, further specializing in pelvic health and temporomandibular dysfunction.
 She received her Bachelors of Exercise Science at Ball State University, where she began teaching fitness classes and found a love for teaching movement and anatomy.
 She received her Doctorate of Physical Therapy from Indiana University, and completed her Orthopedic Residency through the University of Indianapolis and Body One Physical Therapy.